Crampton Hodnet: Reception and analysis

-When first published in 1985, The New York Times acknowledged that "the disparate parts of this novel do not quite mesh into the seamless wonder of later works" but was largely positive.
+When Crampton Hodnet was first published in 1985, The New York Times acknowledged that "the disparate parts of this novel do not quite mesh into the seamless wonder of later works" but was largely positive.
 The Christian Science Monitor found the book "as brilliant as ever".
-Kirkus Reviews also reviewed the book positively, noting that the book's "datedness", having been published 45 years after it was written, "provides much of its charm".
-A. N. Wilson, writing in The Literary Review, was approving of the novel, complimenting especially the "rich period details", however James Fenton writing in The Times felt that Pym was a "minor talent" and that the comparisons of her writing to Jane Austen were overstated.
-Fenton argued that "she is obsessed with surfaces...
+Kirkus Reviews also reviewed the book positively, noting that the book's "datedness", it having been published 45 years after it was written, "provides much of its charm".
+A. N. Wilson, writing in The Literary Review, was approving of the novel, complimenting especially the "rich period details".
+However, James Fenton, writing in The Times, felt that Pym was a "minor talent" and that the comparisons of her writing to Jane Austen's were overstated.
+Fenton argued that "she is obsessed with surfaces. ...
 I doubt that the novel will give that much comfort.
-It is too unsatisfactory".
+It is too unsatisfactory."

 Criticism of the book has examined the way in which Pym's early novel "represents nostalgia for the safety of the Victorian age", and that the novel's North Oxford setting has undertones of the 19th century.
 Crampton Hodnet has been seen as "both a romantic comedy and a laughing satire on the conventions of romantic comedy", with Pym utilising the tropes of the genre and also questioning them.
-The novel has been seen as a "companion novel" to Pym's Excellent Women "because of its continued focus on the plight of the spinster".
 The novel connects to Pym's other works in the realisation by characters that "relationships ... are always better in imagination than in actuality".
 The novel features some of Pym's common tropes, including intertextual use of quotes from English poetry, women being treated dismissively by men, and male characters who are exaggeratedly silly.
-Pym also uses clothing and alcoholic drinks as symbols to help clarify characters' social positions, as when Miss Morrow obsesses over a green dress she has been keeping for a special occasion even though it is inappropriate for her station in life, when Miss Doggett drinks sherry or Francis Cleveland takes a bottle of Niersteiner Glöck wine on a seductive picnic.
-Charles Burkhart, who questioned whether the novel should have been released, said that it was a strong draft but became "the weakest of the eleven published novels" upon publication, said that nevertheless it displayed Pym's great theme: "the involved versus the uninvolved life".
+Pym also uses clothing and alcoholic drinks as symbols to clarify characters' social positions, as when Miss Morrow finds the courage to wear a green dress she has been keeping for a special occasion even though it is inappropriate to her station in life, when Miss Doggett drinks sherry but claims it is medicinal, or Francis Cleveland takes a bottle of Niersteiner wine to accompany an evening's punting with Barbara.
+Charles Burkhart questioned whether the novel should have been released, arguing that it was a strong draft but was "the weakest of the eleven published novels", said that nevertheless it displayed Pym's great theme: "the involved versus the uninvolved life".

-Pym scholar Yvonne Cocking has argued that the character of Simon Beddoes was based on British politician Julian Amery, with whom Pym had a brief romance.
+The character of Simon Beddoes is based on the British politician Julian Amery, with whom Pym had a brief romance.